phetsims/phet-info/deployment-info/sim-deployment.md

 # Branch Protections

+TODO: unclear what the current status of this is, see https://github.com/phetsims/totality/issues/140

 Production branches are "protected" on github so that they cannot be deleted unless absolutely necessary.
 This includes all branches used in deployed sims in the simulation and common code repositories.
 Branches are protected by "rules"